SanghunYun/UDA_pytorch/README.md

 Thanks to references of [UDA](https://github.com/google-research/uda) and [Pytorchic BERT](https://github.com/dhlee347/pytorchic-bert), I can implement this code.

 ## TODO
-It is known that further training(more pre-training by the specific corpus on already pre-trained BERT) can improve performance.
+1. It is known that further training(more pre-training by the specific corpus on already pre-trained BERT) can improve performance.
 But, this repository does not have pretrain code.
 So, pretrain code will be added.
 If you want to further training you can use [Pytorchic BERT](https://github.com/dhlee347/pytorchic-bert) 's pretrain.py or any BERT project.

+2. Korean dataset version